Do doctors work there? Or is it all just down to the midwives? Find out who’ll be there when you give birth at a birth centre (a midwife-led unit)

 Deciding to pay for an independent midwife is one way of making sure you’re always with the same person for your antenatal appointments and they will be on call for you providing individualised care around the time of birth.

 They can usually stay with you as a birth companion or advocate through labour in a birth centre.
-Although there can be no guarantees in birth, choosing an independent midwife as your caregiver does increase your chances of a 'normal' physiological birth (IMUK, 2014).

 For a lot of women, your birth partner is a lifeline when you’re in labour.
 And they definitely come under the category of ‘people who look after you’.